Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 Airborne nitrogen can also pose environmental risks.
 Nitrogen compounds released into the air by burning fossil fuels can react with water, oxygen, and other chemicals to form nitric acid.
 When it falls to earth, acid rain can damage an entire ecosystem, including streams, estuaries, forests, and grasslands.

-Airborne compounds like nitrogen oxides contribute to forming other air pollutants, such as ozone—a component of smog—which can restrict visibility.
+Airborne compounds like nitrogen oxides form other air pollutants, such as ozone—a smog component that can restrict visibility.
 Wind and weather can carry ozone many miles from urban to rural areas, damaging trees.

 It can be argued that many individuals and corporations have used government requirements as a substitute for ethics and responsibility.
-If the government does not say it cannot be done, then it is acceptable.
+It is acceptable if the government does not say it cannot be done.
 This is usually rationalized by the need to remain competitive and produce at the lowest possible unit price.

 The Economy

-Nutrient pollution causes annual losses to the commercial fishing and shellfish industry in the tens of millions of dollars.
+Nutrient pollution causes annual losses to the commercial fishing and shellfish industry by tens of millions of dollars.
 When oxygen levels are low, fishery yields are reduced.
-During harmful algal blooms, consumers become wary that seafood could be tainted by toxins.
+During harmful algal blooms, consumers become wary that toxins could taint seafood.
 Algal blooms can also negatively impact waterfront property values.

 Concentration and Intensification in Animal Agriculture